What to do on Gili Air and the Gili Islands

 Oh don’t get me wrong, I’ve enjoyed the three days that we’ve spent here, despite the lack of electricity.
 I’ve loved the ease of it all.
 I’m even coming to enjoy the heaviest pancakes in the world, which I’ve discovered aren’t just a “provided on the Kencana Adventures boats”, but an Indonesian thing.

-I have loved that there is no motorised transport on the island (well apart from a couple of electric motorbikes, which I hope don’t breed too freely), its pedal power, flipflop rubber or horse drawn carriages.
+I have loved that there is no motorized transport on the island (well apart from a couple of electric motorbikes, which I hope don’t breed too freely), its pedal power, flipflop rubber or horse drawn carriages.

 Travel Tips for Exploring Indonesia